-Monetizing mobile: How to make money with apps!
+Monetizing mobile: How to make money with apps

-How to choose monetization model for your app
+How to choose monetization model

 Ask yourself a few questions before you begin:

-- What benefit does your app provide?
+- What benefit does your product provide?
 What kind of problems does it solve?
 Does it serve a need?
 How often can it be used?
 The answers will build up to your value proposition – a key thing to analyze when choosing a monetization model.

 - What monetization models are your direct competitors using?
 What are their unique features and value proposition?
 Analyzing competition will help you identify your own niche and choose the best monetization model.